andrewbranch/gatsby-remark-vscode/README.md

             language,             //   - the language specified for the code fence meta                  //   - any options set on the code fence alongside the language (more on this later) }) => '',
-          logLevel: 'error'       // Set to 'warn' to debug if something looks wrong }
+          logLevel: 'warn'       // Set to 'info' to debug if something looks wrong }
       }]
     }